aimat-lab/3DSC/README.md

 ### Installation

 The following installation instructions have been tested on Mac, but they should work also for Linux and Windows.
-If you have any problem with this, please write us an issue.
+If you have any problem with this, please open an issue.
 1. Clone the 3DSC repository
 ```sh
 git clone https://github.com/aimat-lab/3DSC.git